The-going/evlproject/content/core/benchmarks/_index.md

 real-time application on a particular hardware.
 To this end, the following stress workloads are applied when running benchmarks:

-1. As its name suggests, the _Mark Time_ workload is no workload at all.
+1. As its name suggests, the _Idler_ workload is no workload at all.
 Under such conditions, the response time of the real-time system to some event (i.e. timer or GPIO interrupt) is measured while the GPOS is doing nothing in particular except waiting for